K0F/wifiscan/README.md

 Run scan.sh as root.
 Run processing sketch.

-You should see surrounding networks represented colorful graphs, enjoy!
+You should see surrounding networks represented by colorful graphs one-per-AP, enjoy!